NEONScience/NEON-Data-Skills/tutorials/lidar/extract-raster-data-R.md

 ---
 syncID: 75f786a3b9ee4abba21878eb721704b6
 title: "Extract Values from a Raster in R"
 description: "Learn to extract data from a raster using circular or square buffers created around a x,y location or from a shapefile.
-With this will will learn to convert x,y locations in a .csv file into a SpatialPointsDataFrame"
+With this we will learn to convert x,y locations in a .csv file into a SpatialPointsDataFrame"
 dateCreated: 2014-07-21
 authors: Edmund Hart, Leah A. Wasser, Donal O'Leary
 contributors: